nouha404/manga_api/readme.md

-# Welcome to api first api
+# Welcome to my first api
 ####  We have three script:
 ```python
 """